 Sound pollution has joined light pollution as another irritant that drives us bonkers and kills our love of home.
-But there’s good news: Soundproof windows that’ll put a damper on intrusive noise are going mainstream and are available at home improvement centers.

 “Things are getting louder, and people are getting more sensitive,” says Rich Galietti, sales manager of CitiQuiet, which has been manufacturing soundproofing window inserts for 25 years (Home Depot recently began selling them).